rivershoang/fir_filter/README.md

 # Filters
 Design of filters (DSP).
 Implement on Altera De10-Standard (using Audio CODEC).

-Warning: You should replace the file "coefficient" path with the address on your computer to ensure system accuracy.
+You need replace the file "coefficient" path with the address on your computer to ensure system accuracy.

+You should download the "doc" folder to view the system block diagram.

+I will update report later!!!